NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Collin Sexton | Alabama | Fr | PG

 Frank Ntilikina is not a point guard.
 If the Knicks didn't know that a year ago, they know it now.
 Which is among the reasons Sexton -- the one-and-done star who averaged 19.2 points, 3.8 rebounds and 3.6 assists in 29.9 minutes per game while leading Alabama to the NCAA Tournament -- makes sense in this spot.
 The 6-3 point guard is super-fast, super-quick and forever aggressive.
-Those are all great qualities for anybody entering the NBA.
+And those are all great qualities for anybody entering the NBA.
 He puts pressure on the defense basically every possession.
 He could be the additional star the Knicks need to return to the playoffs in, perhaps, 2020.

 |10